WickedLukas/nvidia-tuner/README.md

 * Set power limit.
 * Fan control using a custom linear fan curve.
 * Use temperature hysteresis to prevent the fan from spinning up and down too frequently.
-* Reset the fan setting to default on termination.
+* Automatically set the fan control back to default on termination.

 ## Usage